jodosha/website/_posts/2014-06-23-introducing-lotus.md

 Microservices are at the core.
 Several independent applications can live together in the same Ruby process.

 Lotus has a smart mechanism of _framework duplication_, where all the libraries can be employed several times.
-When the code base will grow up it can be easily split in smaller deliverables.
+As the code base grows up it can be easily split in smaller deliverables.

 Lotus has an [extensive](http://rdoc.info/gems/lotusrb) [documentation](https://github.com/lotus/lotus/blob/master/README.md), that covers all the supported architectures.